 Inspect the water pressure.

-Make sure to examine the pressure from your hot and cold water supply.
+Make sure to examine the pressure from your water softener.
 Most tap mixers and shower need 3 bars or even more than that.
 This will not fit into a conventional gravity-fed system.
 So, it’s better to talk to a hot water systems supplier to know more about the operation.

 Circulate hot water.